 Letter Grade Grade Points per Semester Hour Corresponding Performance or Description

 A 4.0 Excellent Performance

 В 3.0 Good Performance

-C 2.0 Average Performance
+С 2.0 Average Performance

 D 1.0 Minimum Passing Performance

 F 0.0 Failing Performance

 I Incomplete

 IP 0.0 In Progress (developmental education only)

-P/F Pass or Fail (not calculated as hours attempted)
+P/F Pass or Fail (not calculated in GPA)

 W Withdrew after census date and before the last day to withdraw

 AU Audit

 In the calculation of the grade earned by a student in a class, the instructors and/or the schools establish the numerical ranges of points in the class necessary to earn each letter grade.
-During the fall and spring semesters, instructors make mid-term estimated grades available to students.
-Instructors do not prepare mid-term estimates during the summer semesters.
+Instructors make mid-term grades available to students.